petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

 # Adding a Page to a Site

 Adding and customizing pages is a key part of managing your Liferay site.
 With pages, you can organize content, create a tailored user experience, and enhance site functionality.
-You can add pages using the [Pages application](#adding-a-new-page-from-the-pages-application) or through the [Page Tree menu](#adding-a-new-page-from-the-page-tree-menu).
+You can add pages using the [Pages application](#adding-a-new-page-using-the-pages-application) or through the [Page Tree menu](#adding-a-new-page-using-the-page-tree-menu).

 !!! note
     For Liferay 7.4 U22+ and GA22+, private pages are disabled for new installations.
 To enable them, see [Enabling Private Pages](../understanding-pages.md#enabling-private-pages) for more information.

-## Adding a New Page from the Pages Application
+## Adding a New Page Using the Pages Application

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-menu.png)), expand *Site Builder*, and click *Pages* (1).